bbfrederick/rapidtide/docs/theoryofoperation.rst

 Moving Signal Preprocessing
 """""""""""""""""""""""""""
+Before launching into in each pass, we process our moving regressor to make it more amenable to calculations.
+This includes the following operations:

 **Oversampling:**  In order to simplify delay calculation, rapidtide performs all delay estimation operations on data with a sample rate of 2Hz or faster.
-Since most fMRI is recorded with a TR > 0.5s, this is acheived by oversampling the data.
-The oversampling factor can be specified explicitly (using the ``--oversampfac`` command line argument), but if it is not, for data with a sample rate of less than 2Hz, all data and regressors are internally upsampled by the lowest integral factor that results in a sample rate >= 2Hz.
+Since most fMRI is recorded with a TR > 0.5s, this is achieved by oversampling the data.
+The oversampling factor can be specified explicitly (using the ``--oversampfac`` command line argument), but if it is not given, for data with a sample rate of less than 2Hz, all data and regressors are internally upsampled by the lowest integral factor that results in a sample rate >= 2Hz.